How is the Dutch education system structured?

 Bilingual education (tweetalig onderwijs)

 Bilingual education is a branch within secondary education.
-In the Netherlands this regards Dutch and English.
-In bilingual schools or study paths, courses are (partly) offered in English, such as history, geography and gymnastics.
-English is not only the language of instruction and teaching materials, but also the language of communication: the teacher speaks English with the students and the students speak it among each other.
+In bilingual schools or study paths, some courses are offered in English, such as history, geography and gymnastics.
+English is not only the language of instruction, but also the language of communication: the teacher speaks English to the students and the students speak it among each other.

-Bilingual education is offered at all levels of secondary education, however not at every school.
 At least half of the subjects in the lower grades (onderbouw) of bilingual education are taught in English.
 In the senior years (bovenbouw) this percentage is lower, at approximately 25%.
 Schools that offer bilingual education must meet the requirements of the Dutch government.
-Students at a bilingual school take the mainstream Dutch final exams and receive a university preparatory (vwo), senior general secondary education (havo) or preparatory vocational secondary education (vmbo) diploma.
-University preparatory (vwo) and senior general secondary education (havo) students receive a certificate of the Baccalaureate of Cambridge International upon completion of their bilingual education.
+Students at a bilingual school take the regular Dutch final exams and receive a vwo, havo or vmbo diploma.
+Vwo and havo students receive a certificate of the Baccalaureate of Cambridge International upon completion of their bilingual education.
+Bilingual education is offered at most levels of secondary education, however not at every school.

 3. Tertiary education (vervolgonderwijs)